yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   The fully qualified target table name used when `@PersistResults = 1`.
   Example: `dbo.QueryStoreCLRegressionResults`

-  **Operational guidance**:
+> [!TIP]
-  - Keep this table in a dedicated utility database if multiple teams use it.
+> - Keep this table in a dedicated utility database if multiple teams use it.
-  - Consider adding a run identifier (timestamp, run label, capture window) if the script doesn’t already store one, so multiple runs can coexist cleanly.
+> - Consider adding a run identifier (timestamp, run label, capture window) if the script doesn’t already store one, so multiple runs can coexist cleanly.

 ## How Queries Are Grouped